roots/bud/README.md

 ## Framework

 Users who want even less boilerplate can start by installing `@roots/bud-framework` instead of `@roots/bud`.
 This will allow them to configure everything, including their development server, transpiler etc., exactly to their liking.
 Those users may wish to fork `@roots/bud` so as to have a starting point to configure from.

-## Writing extensions

-An extension can be defined either as an object or an es module.
-Bud's core extensions are defined as modules, and this is the preferred approach.
-Typescript makes this pretty easy to do while remaining cross compatible with older module APIs.

 ## Contributing